matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 4 - Test Design and Analysis/4-3 Checklist-Based Testing.md

 * Checklists are based on
   * Experience
   * Knowledge about importance for the user
-  * Understanding why and how software fails
+  * Understanding why & how software fails
 * Checklist items are often phrased as questions
 * Each item should be separately ‘checkable’
 * Checklist items may refer to:
 ![image13.png](assets/image13.png)
 * Checklists can support different test types (Functional, Non-Functional)
-* If there are no detailed test cases, checklists can provide guidelines and consistency
+* If there are no detailed test cases, checklists can provide guidelines & consistency
 * If checklists are high level, variability will most likely occur, resulting in:
   * Greater coverage
   * Less repeatability